zgq1879/EGM/README.md

 ### 4. Training

 Reinforcement Learning  is conducted based on the SFT checkpoint.
 The default configuration utilizes 8 GPUs.
 You may customize the distributed training settings via the `trainer.nnodes` and `trainer.n_gpus_per_node` arguments.
+The data directory `(DATA_DIR)` should be the same as output directory `(OUTPUT_DIR)` in Data Preparation.

 ```bash
 export WANDB_BASE_URL=${YOUR_WANDB_BASE_URL}